Skip to main content

 K-ETA

-2 years from approval date
+3 years from approval date (or until passport expiry)

 C-3 Tourist Visa